microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/senet-tutorial.md

 Click the `Notification Target` tab.
 To redirect the packets to our API, use the `Forward to HTTP` option.

-Since you have the pipe token in your clipboard, let's set that up first.
+Since you have the pipe token in your clipboard, set that up first.
 Add a header parameter like this:
 - Header Key: Authorization
 - Header Value: Bearer <enter the pipe token here>

 Then enter this in the URL field: `https://api.microshare.io/share/< enter the recType you chose here>`

-**Tip**: I usually compose a recType based on the data's origin, using a schema from the most general to more specific.
-For example, here the device is a sodaq board, provisioned in Senet, physically located in Philadelphia in the US, so my recType is: `us.philadelphia.senet.sodaq`
+**Tip**: We usually compose a recType based on the data's origin, using a schema from the most general to more specific.
+For example, here the device is a sodaq board, provisioned in Senet, physically located in Philadelphia in the US, so the recType can be: `us.philadelphia.senet.sodaq`

-And that's it for the microshare options!
 All the other options are Senet specific, you don't need them enabled for your sensor data to be posted to microshare.
-Check out the other data you can add to your packet from the Senet documentation: [http://docs.senetco.io/docs/stream/#packet-data](http://docs.senetco.io/docs/stream/#packet-data)
+Learn more about the extra data you can add to your packet from the Senet documentation: [http://docs.senetco.io/docs/stream/#packet-data](http://docs.senetco.io/docs/stream/#packet-data)

-Finally, don’t forget to enable the notification target!
+Finally, don’t forget to enable the notification target.

 {% include image.html url="/assets/img/senet-notification-target-1.png" description="Senet portal" %}
 {% include image.html url="/assets/img/senet-notification-target-2.png" description="Empty notification target" %}